Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Children will receive general anesthesia for port placement.
 They will not feel pain or be aware during the procedure.
 Patients will be given NPO instructions for limiting food and drink before the procedure.
 It is very important to follow these guidelines.
 The total time for the procedure is usually about 1-2 hours with anesthesia and recovery.

-A nurse will teach families how to care for the subcutaneous port.
+Your care team will teach you how to care for the subcutaneous port.
 The port must be flushed every 4 weeks with heparin.
 Heparin is a medicine that keeps the blood from clotting and blocking the line.
 During treatment, a needle will be placed to access the port, and a dressing will be worn over the area.
 The needle must be changed every 7 days, and the dressing must be kept clean and dry.
 When the port is not in use, the needle is removed and patients can do most daily activities.

 The area will be sore for a few days.
 There will be a few stitches where the incision was made.
 There may be some swelling or bruising in the area.
-Avoid strenuous activities for 6 weeks or until advised by a doctor.
+You child should avoid strenuous activities for 6 weeks or until advised by a doctor.

 There will be a “poke” when the catheter is accessed using a Huber needle.
 Medications may be given with a syringe or an IV bag.
-Let a nurse know if you have any pain or discomfort while receiving your medications.
+Let a nurse know if your child has any pain or discomfort while getting medications.

 Follow all care instructions to keep the line working properly and to prevent infection.
-Avoid activities such as contact sports that might cause impact to the implanted catheter site.
+Avoid activities such as contact sports that might cause impact to the port area.

 A Central Line Associated Blood Stream Infection (CLABSI) can be life-threatening.
 Call your doctor at any sign of infection such as pain, redness, swelling, or fever.